-Modifying the assessment to include additional data with the 1997-99 data could provide a better representation of the types and expected abundance of larval species that would be affected by the project.
+Modifying the assessment to include additional data with the 1997-99 nearshore data (i.e., no more than a mile from shore) could provide a better representation of the types and expected abundance of larval species that would be affected by the project.
 One source of additional data may be the California Cooperative Oceanic Fisheries Investigations program (CalCOFI).
-CalCOFI has several sampling stations in federal waters offshore of Point San Luis near the proposed project area that could provide more appropriate data on representative larval fish species and density in the project area.
+CalCOFI has several sampling stations in federal waters offshore of Point San Luis near the proposed project area that could provide more appropriate data on representative larval fish species and density in the project area, which extends up to about 17 miles offshore.
 It is not clear, however, whether CalCOFI has conducted sampling at these nearby sites during the fall season.
 If fall sampling data are available, Commission staff recommends that it be incorporated into the analysis.
 Given the seasonal variability in larval fish diversity and abundance in the water column, offshore samples from spring and summer seasons may not accurately represent the species types and numbers present during the proposed survey period; however, PG&E could review those spring/summer sampling data to determine the degree of correlation to the DCPP sampling data, which may allow partial inclusion of the offshore CalCOFI data to improve the analysis.

-• Appropriateness of Approach Used: PG&E's analysis used the entire volume of water within the survey area as the basis for the expected project impacts.
+Appropriateness of Approach Used: PG&E's analysis used the upper 100 meters of water within the survey area as the basis for the expected project impacts.
 By doing so, the analysis substantially underestimated the proportional mortality that would result from the survey, and thereby discounted the significance of the survey's potential effects.
 The analysis assumed that larval mortality would be limited to areas within 5.5 meters of air guns that would be towed at a depth of about 10 meters; therefore, the area of the water column within which larvae would be subject to mortality would be no more than about the uppermost 16 to 20 meters.
-However, rather than use this upper part of the water column as the source water area, the analysis based its proportional mortality calculations on the entire water column within the survey area, including areas with depths of greater than 400 meters.
+However, rather than use this upper part of the water column as the source water area, the analysis based its proportional mortality calculations on the upper 100 meters of water within the survey area.
 By including these substantial volumes of water within which plankton are not likely to be affected, the analysis significantly underestimated the proportional effects on the various species.
+Further, any diurnal differences in the composition of the plankton community - i.e., detecting species that emerge from or descend to deeper waters during the day or night - are already included in the data, since samples were taken over 24-hour periods.
+It is therefore not necessary to include the deeper parts of the water column in the analysis.

-Conducting the analysis using just the top 20 meters of the water column as the source water area would substantially increase the expected proportional mortality of the survey - that is, the larvae affected by the survey would represent a larger proportion of the total larval population in the top 20 meters of the survey area than the total population living in the entire 400+ meter depths of the water column.
+Conducting the analysis using just the top 20 meters of the water column as the source water area would substantially increase the expected proportional mortality of the survey - that is, the larvae affected by the survey would represent a larger proportion of the total larval population in the top 20 meters of the survey area than the total population living in the entire 100+ meter depths of the water column.
 Even though larval densities are generally higher in the upper water column than the lower, recalculating the source water area using just the top 20 meters is likely to significantly increase the proportional mortality and the overall effect of the survey on the planktonic community.
-We note, too that even though there are diurnal differences in the larval composition, this characteristic is already reflected in both the DCPP and CalCOFI data, since those samples are taken during 24-hour periods.